SurajSSingh/Tymeit/README.md

 # Tymeit

 A privacy respecting time tracker for yourself.
+Heavily inspired by [Nomie](https://nomie.app).

 **_NOTE: This project is still in pre-alpha._**